A numerically stable algorithm for integrating Bayesian models using Markov melding: Discussion

 \section{Discussion}

-The complexity of many biostatistical phenomena necessitates intricate, large models.
+The complexity of many phenomena necessitates intricate, large models.
 Markov melding allows the practitioner to channel modelling efforts into smaller, simpler submodels, each of which may have data associated with it, then coherently combine these smaller models and disparate data.
-Multi-stage, sequential sampling methods, such as the sampler used for Markov melding, are important tools for estimating these models in a computationally feasible manner.
-These sequential processes require evaluating samples from previous stages under the distributions associated with new information, which will render some fraction of the sample improbable.
-Critically, in cases where analytic forms are not available, we require estimates of the distributions associated with the new information, and we have demonstrated that the multi-stage sampling process is particularly sensitive to the estimate in regions of low probability.
-Tail probability estimation is an important and recurrent challenge in statistics \citep{hill:75,beranger:etal:19}.
+Multi-stage, sequential sampling methods, such as the sampler used for Markov melding, are important tools for estimating these models in a pragmatic, computationally feasible manner.

+In particular, when an analytic form of the prior marginal distribution is not available, we have demonstrated that the two-stage sampling process is particularly sensitive to the corresponding KDE in regions of low probability.
+Tail probability estimation is an important and recurrent challenge in statistics \citep{hill:75,beranger_tail_2019}.
 We addressed this issue in the Markov melding context by noting that we can limit our focus to the self-density ratio estimate, and sample weighted distributions to improve performance in low probability areas, for lower computational cost than simple Monte Carlo.
 Our examples show that for equivalent sample sizes, we improve the estimation of the melded posterior compared to the naive approach.